OpenWaterFoundation/owf-lib-showdown-js/markdown-editor-showdown/README.md

 <script src="bower_components/showdown/1.0.1/showdown.min.js"></script>
 <script src="js/script.js"></script>
 ```
 (NOTE: Make sure the path to showdown.min.js is correct.
-In this instance the version being used is version 1.0.1, change this to the correct path name whether it is a diffrent version or dist).
+In this instance the version being used is version 1.0.1, change this to the correct path name whether it is a different version or dist).

 # style.css